dicej/wasi-sockets-tests/README.md

   directly
 - [client-std](./client-std): Rust test guest using `std::net`.
-Note that, as of this writing, tests using this guest will fail unless you use forks of Rust, `wasi-libc`, and the WASI Preview 1 adapter as described below.
+Note that, as of this writing, tests using this guest will fail unless you use forks of Rust and `wasi-libc` as described below.
 - [client-tokio](./client-tokio): Rust test guest using `tokio::net`.
 As with
   `client-std`, you'll need to use the forks discussed below.
 - [client-tokio-postgres](./client-tokio-postgres): Rust test guest using